olamilly/safepass/README.md

 # SafePass

 This is a secure password manager application built with Laravel (backend) and Vue.js (frontend).
 It allows users to:
-* Create accounts and securely store their passwords for various websites.
+* Create vaults and securely store their passwords for various websites.
-* Encrypt passwords and other sensitive data using the AES-256 encryption algorithm before storing them in the database.
+* Encrypt passwords and other sensitive data using the AES-256 encryption algorithm before storing them in a secure database.
 * Retrieve stored passwords conveniently.
 * Edit and delete password records as needed.

 ## Technologies Used:

-  - Backend: Laravel (PHP framework)
+  - Backend: Laravel (PHP framework).
-  - Frontend: Vue.js (JavaScript framework)
+  - Frontend: Vue.js (JavaScript framework).
-  - Database: MySQL
+  - Database: MySQL.
-  - Encryption: AES-256
+  - Encryption: AES-256 Encryption Algorithm.

 ## Installation: